Updated January 2, 2019 . AmFam Team

 Run some hot water after using your sink.
 After using your garbage disposal, run some hot water down the drain to help soften any solids that might later clog your drain.

 Only flush waste and toilet paper.
 A clogged toilet can be the result of many things — and they’re commonly caused by items flushed that aren’t disposable or degradable.
 Whether it’s hygiene products, wrappers, tissues or anything but toilet paper or waste, throw it in the trash instead.

 Avoid using drain-cleaning chemicals.
 While they’re great in a pinch, drain-cleaning chemicals aren’t great for the environment and they can weaken your pipes.
 Instead, opt for a plunger or drain snake to help dislodge stubborn clogs.

-Knowing how to prevent expensive repairs in your home is just the start — but American Family can make sure you’re protected from the unexpected with homeowners insurance built just for you.
-Get in touch with your agent today and get the peace of mind you deserve.
+Knowing how to prevent expensive repairs in your home is just the start — but American Family can make sure you’re protected from the unexpected with homeowners insurance built just for you — including coverage like Hidden Water Damage, which helps cover damage caused by a leak you can't see.
+Get in touch with your agent today (Opens in a new tab) to learn more.